Can Scleroderma qualify for Social Security disability benefits?

 What if I don’t meet the requirements of Social Security’s listing?

-If you don’t meet Social Security’s listing requirement for systemic sclerosis, you may still be eligible for disability benefits if you can show that your medical condition has limited your functional capacity to such an extent that you can no longer do your job.
+If you do not satisfy the Social Security Administration’s criteria for systemic sclerosis, you may still qualify for disability benefits by demonstrating that your medical condition has significantly impaired your functional abilities, rendering you incapable of performing your job.

-You may also qualify for SSDI if you have another medical condition.
+You may also be eligible for SSDI if you have an additional medical condition.

 What are the basic financial requirements for SSDI?

-1) you must have a disability that has lasted, or is expected to last, 12 months, 2) you must have worked long enough and recently enough in a job where you paid Social Security taxes to accumulate a certain amount of work credits, and 3) your income must not be more than Substantial Gainful Activity (SGA), which in 2024 is $1,550 per month for nonblind applicants and $2,590 per month for blind applicants.
+1) having a disability that has lasted or is expected to last for a minimum of 12 months, 2) having sufficient work history in a position where you contributed to Social Security taxes to earn a specified number of work credits, and 3) your income must not exceed the threshold for Substantial Gainful Activity (SGA), which is $1,620 per month for non-blind individuals and $2,700 per month for blind individuals in 2025.

 What if I don’t qualify for SSDI?